Things I miss about Tampa

 5. The Tampa Theatre – A historical landmark building, a renovated 1920s movie theater, the Tampa theater offers all sorts of independent and off beat movies and oldies.
 It also has an old-time organ which is played by an organist before the movie.

-7. The beach – I’m not a beach person.
-I hate the sand and you can’t have a beach experience without it.
-However, over the years I’ve developed a limited tolerance of it and I’ve cultivated elaborate rituals to avoid it.
-When I can manage avoiding the sand, I enjoy the beach immensely.
+7. The beach – Even people who hate beaches can enjoy the beaches in St. Pete because they’re so beautiful.
+Over the years, I developed an elaborate rituals to avoid the sand, so I enjoy the beach immensely.
 This vacation I had all the accouterments and I have the sunburn to prove it.

-10. Good grocery stores – Florida has Publix, which is an amazing grocery store with great food choices.
-It’s not upscale gourmet like Calandro’s, it’s just a nice grocery store with an excellent bakery and deli.
+10. Good grocery stores – Florida has Publix, which is an amazing grocery store with great food choices, an excellent bakery, and a good deli.
 They offer a lot of food that is prepped and ready to cook.
-We used to buy yummy fresh fish – boned, cleaned, and spiced - that we just tossed on the hibachi or in the oven.
+They sell yummy fresh fish – boned, cleaned, and spiced – that you can toss on the hibachi or in the oven.
 Publix always has quality produce too.
-It’s more expensive than, say, Winn Dixie, but it’s a better class of food.
+It’s more expensive than, say, Winn Dixie or Albertsons, but it’s a better class of food.
 Plus, their commercials are always clever.

 Leave a Reply